karolcholewa/blog/_pages/about.md

 ## Purpose

 I can't memorize it all, therefore I take notes.
 The posts on this blog are my notes written in a plain, simplified English similar to the language found in technical documentation.
-I document anything that's useful at work that is: **HTML email hacks, MSExcel formulas, SQL queries, JavaScript snippets**  plus some loose ideas or tips.
+I document anything that's useful at work that is: **HTML email hacks, MSExcel formulas, SQL queries, JavaScript snippets**  plus some loose ideas about the web and career.
 All the practical examples have been tested and used by myself with a satisfactory result.
 After a while some of these notes may need a revision which I don't guarantee.

 ## Copyrights